purescript-contrib/purescript-parsing/README.md

 ### Parsers

 A parser turns a string into a data structure.
 Parsers in this library have the type `Parser s a`, where `s` is the type of the input string, and `a` is the type of the data which the parser will produce on success. `Parser s` is a monad.
-It’s defined in the module `Text.Parsing.Parser`.
+It’s defined in the module `Parsing.Parser`.

 Monads can be used to provide context for a computation, and that’s how we use them in monadic parsing.
 The context provided by the `Parser s` monad is __the parser’s current location in the input string__.